Office of Community Engagement

 Geisinger Commonwealth is committed to providing an inclusive and welcoming environment for all members of our community and to ensuring that activities and employment decisions are based on individuals’ abilities and qualifications.
 Consistent with this principle and applicable laws, it is therefore Geisinger Commonwealth policy not to discriminate in offering access to its programs and activities or with respect to employment terms and conditions on the basis of race, color, gender, national origin, age, religion, creed, disability, veteran’s status, sexual orientation, gender identity or gender expression.
 Such a policy ensures that only relevant factors are considered and that equitable and consistent standards of conduct and performance are applied.
 Any inquiries regarding Geisinger Commonwealth School of Medicine non-discrimination policies should be brought to the attention of: Ida L. Castro, JD, vice president for community engagement and chief diversity officer, 570-504-9647, email@example.com.

-As vice president for community engagement & chief diversity officer, Ida L. Castro, JD, heads Geisinger Commonwealth’s diversity and inclusion and social justice efforts pertaining to leadership, students, faculty and staff, and initiates multicultural programming.
-Dr. Castro is the principal investigator for the $3.4 million HRSA funded COE and established the REACH-HEI.
+As associate dean for equity and inclusion, vice president for community engagement and chief diversity officer, Ida L. Castro, JD, leads diversity, inclusion and social justice efforts for students, faculty and staff, and initiates multicultural programming at Geisinger Commonwealth School of Medicine.
+Dr. Castro is the principal investigator for the $3.4 million HRSA funded Diversity and Inclusion Center of Excellence and established the longitudinal career pathway program REACH-HEI.
 Dr. Castro reaches out to educational and community groups to create programs that advance the region’s interests and needs, with special attention to its rural, disadvantaged and minority populations.
 In addition, she engages the school community to build local, regional, statewide and national initiatives and support for Geisinger Commonwealth’s overarching mission and goals.
-Dr. Castro joined Geisinger Commonwealth in September 2008, with more than 25 years of experience in law, academia, not-for-profit and government agencies, including serving as the first Latina chairwoman of the Equal Employment Opportunity Commission (EEOC) – to which she was nominated by President Bill Clinton in 1998.
-Dr. Castro is a graduate of the University of Puerto Rico.
-She received her master’s degree from Rutgers University and her juris doctorate from Rutgers School of Law.
-She was awarded an honorary doctorate in human letters by St. Joseph’s College.
+Dr. Castro joined Geisinger Commonwealth as a founding executive in September 2008, with more than 25 years of experience in law, academia, not-for-profit and government agencies, including serving as the first Latina chairwoman of the Equal Employment Opportunity Commission (EEOC) – to which she was appointed with Senate confirmation by President Bill Clinton in 1998.
+Dr. Castro earned her bachelor of arts degree at the University of Puerto Rico.
+She received her master’s degree from Rutgers University and her juris doctorate from Rutgers-Newark School of Law.
+She was awarded an honorary doctorate in humane letters by St. Joseph’s College.